-Love knows no gender differenceJuly 31st, 2012 in Psychology & Psychiatry /
+Love knows no gender differenceJuly 31st, 2012 By Barbara Bronson Gray, HealthDay Reporter in Psychology & Psychiatry /

 Small study of married couples found both sexes openly affectionate.

 (HealthDay) -- Think married men and women show their love in vastly different ways?
 Not necessarily.

 A small new study suggests, however, that men are just as likely as women to be openly affectionate.
 The study, which also identified some differences between the sexes, was published recently in the journal Personality and Social Psychology Bulletin.